Gareth001/500/README.md

 ## Input
 Suites and Trumps are represented with the starting character of each trump, so **S**pades, **C**lubs, **D**iamonds, **H**earts, **N**o trumps in order from lowest to highest.
 When betting, send a number between 6 and 10 followed by a character representing the trump.
 E.g. 7 No trumps is bet by sending 7N.
-Misere is bet by sending **MI** when the current bet is 7.
-Open Misere is bet by **OPENMI**, and can be bet any time.
+Misere is bet by sending **MISERE** when the current bet is 7.
+Open Misere is bet by **OPENMISERE**, and can be bet any time.

-Passing is done by **PA**, betting finishes when all players pass (including the winner).
+Passing is done by **PASS**, betting finishes when all players pass (including the winner).

 When choosing the joker suite if you won with a no trumps bet, send a single character representing the suite of the card.